srinivma1/IBM-ICP-Install/10-Transformation Advisor.md

  </b></a></div>

 ---
-# Installation of TransformationAdvisor on ICP Cloud
+# Installation of Transformation Advisor on ICP Cloud
 ---

 ![ICP Logo](./images/logoicp.png)